Am I Done? Predicting Action Progress in Videos: Experiments

-We report the results obtained in this experiment in Table \ref{tab:mse_dataset}.
-We first observe that the MSE values are consistent among the two datasets, with ProgressNet models ahead of the baselines.
+We first observe that the MSE values are consistent among the two datasets, with ProgressNet models ahead of the other methods.
 ProgressNet and ProgressNet L2 obtain a much lower error than ProgressNet Static and the baselines.
 This confirms the ability of our model to understand action progress.
 In particular, the best result is obtained with ProgressNet, proving that our Boundary Observant loss plays an important role in training the network effectively.
 ProgressNet Static has an inferior MSE than the variants with memory, suggesting that single frames for some classes can be ambiguous and a temporal context can help to accurately predict action progress.
 In particular, observing the class breakdown for J-HMDB in Fig.~\ref{fig:mse_static_temporal_jhmdb}, we note that the static model gives better MSE values for some actions such as \textit{Swing Baseball} and \textit{Stand}.
 This is due to the fact that such actions have clearly identifiable states, which help to recognize the development of the action.
 On the other hand, classes such as \textit{Clap} and \textit{Shoot Gun} are hardly addressed with models without memory because they exhibit only few key poses that can reliably establish the progress.

-We also report in Fig.~\ref{fig:tsne-jhmdb-all} embeddings of the hidden states of the second LSTM layer.
+In Fig.~\ref{fig:tsne-jhmdb-all} we show t-SNE~\cite{maaten2008visualizing} embeddings of the hidden states of the second LSTM layer.
 Each point is a frame of the test set of J-HMDB and is colored according to its true action progress.
 We report both the embeddings for the whole test set and for 4 classes separately.
 In all figures we note that progress increases radially along trajectories from points labeled with 0.1.
 This suggests that ProgressNet has learned directions in the hidden state space that follow action progress.

-\paragraph{Error at different progress points.} To understand when our model is more prone to errors, with respect to the action progression, in Fig.~\ref{fig:mse_histogram} we show a breakdown of the error by dividing the MSE according to the ground truth progress, obtained in the previous experiment.
+\paragraph{\textbf{Error at different progress points}} To understand when our model is more prone to errors, with respect to the action progression, in Fig.~\ref{fig:mse_histogram} we show a breakdown of the error by dividing the MSE obtained in the previous experiment according to the ground truth progress.
 It can be seen how action progress is harder at the boundaries and how our Boundary Observant loss helps in mitigating this difficulty.

-\paragraph{Expected length and partially observed tubes}
+\paragraph{\textbf{Expected length and partially observed tubes}}

 Despite the simple progress model, our approach is not just predicting incrementing linear values over an expected tube length.
 To show that we are able to understand the action progress even on truncated or generally incomplete tubes, we test an additional baseline where progress is estimated as the ratio between the frame ID in the tube and the expected length of the predicted class (estimated on the training videos).